jliang117/jliang117.github.io/_posts/2021-05-20-whatsnext.md

 What is this generation working on?

-With the dot com and internet boom, a lot of services and standout startups solved connectivity and linkage issues.
-The roads between different vertices weren't formed yet, so the pioneers built the social networks, the content streaming services (Spotify, Netflix, etc.), the blogs - the linkage and instant dissemination of culture to the masses.
+With the dot com/internet boom, a lot of services and standout startups solved connectivity and linkage issues.
+The roads between different vertices weren't formed yet, so the pioneers built the social networks, content streaming services (Spotify, Netflix, etc.), blogs - or in other words, the linkage and instant dissemination of culture to the masses.
 There's a feeling that these roads are fully fleshed (or at least mapped) out, and new spokes on the hub of the internet might have a hard time finding any traction (see clubhouse, possibly nexdoor?) without building over an existing niche (tiktok over vine).

 What happens when the roads are all built?
 One idea might be augmentation - the addition of a fast lane, or in tech's case, an AI augmented lane.
 Now when we look for funny memes using a GIF keyboard, searching funny autocomplete the *current* idea of funny, without any additional research from the person telling the joke.
 A more concrete example would be me searching "waiting" and finding (unknown to me) the meme of Pablo Escobar on a swing meme.